loomio/loomio-docs/guides/src/engage-group.md

 # Let’s get your working group working!

-You have set up a new Loomio group and believe it can help your group collaborate on projects ,make decisions and get work done - but members of your group aren’t engaging!
+You have set up a new Loomio group and believe it can help your group collaborate on projects, make decisions and get work done - but members of your group aren’t engaging!

 We know that everyone has their favorite tools and work habits, and many people are reluctant to learn a new tool.

-Here’s some tips that may help you and your group to actively participate in discussions,  make decisions together and progress work to an outcome.
+Here are some tips that may help you and your group to actively participate in discussions,  make decisions together and progress work to an outcome.

 ## Warm up your group
 To warm up, I suggest starting a **thread** with an open question that will get people posting their first **comment**.